plasne/router-coordinator-consumer/README.md

 The dispatcher included with this project was designed this way:

 -   At-Most-Once Delivery - Message delivery is not guaranteed, but a message won't be sent more than once.
 If a TCP channel is open to the consumer, the message will be sent (whether it was live or buffered) without care for whether it was accepted or not.

+-   No Receipts - Messages are sent but there is no acknowledgement that they were received.

 -   Fast Delivery - Messages are delivered immediately if possible (they are not buffered and flushed).